FAMILIAR-project/familiar-documentation/presentations/MODELS2013/README.md

 ## Material

- * slides of the tutorial: soon available...
+ * slides of the tutorial: http://fr.slideshare.net/PhilCollet/models2013-tutorialsmart-featuremodelingfinal
  * FAMILIAR scripts: https://github.com/FAMILIAR-project/familiar-documentation/tree/master/scriptsRepository/MODELS2013

 and packaged tools to interactively play with the models during the tutorial.